iotaledger/identity.rs/docs/DID Communications Research and Specification/Interactions and Messages.md

 `challenge` as String, e.g. `please-sign-this`: A String acting as a signing challenge.

+`offeredCredentialTypes` as JSON: A field specific to VC issuance, contains a list of possible credential types, see <a href="#credential-options">Credential Options</a>.

+`credentialType` as String, e.g. `SimpleDiplomaCredential`: A VC type.

 `signature` as JSON, e.g. `{...}`: Includes a signature.
 Fields defined below.

 `signature[type]` as String, e.g. `JcsEd25519Signature2020`: Signature type.